Jessieljn/Hydrogen/README.md

 ##NAO Robotic Controller
-Robotic Controller for use with the NAO system.
+Robotic Controller for use with the NAO Humanoid Systems, developed by [Aldebaran Robotics](http://www.aldebaran-robotics.com).

-#TODO
-- Update motion files
-- Create a jitter for the motions
-- Create a menu bar